 The encierro (or the running of the bulls) however, takes place to a lesser extent in a number of other towns.
 Some of the best are to be experienced in Tudela (July 24-28) and Estella (First week in August).

-Romantic Hotels in Navarra
+Boutique Hotels and Places to Stay in Navarra

 Romantic & boutique hotels by city in Navarra